gkye/TheMovieDatabaseSwiftWrapper/README.md

 2. View <a href="https://github.com/gkye/TheMovieDatabaseSwiftWrapper/wiki">Wikis</a> for examples
 <br>

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Demo directory first.

 ## Installation